ebradham/alphazero/README.md

 ## 3D printed case
 I haven't finished creating/editing the 3D models to print, but I will add them here once I do.
 ## Special thanks to the [ZeroWriter1](https://github.com/zerowriter/zerowriter1)
 I used your stuff as a starting point.
 If you look at my code then you will realize that I basically started over and programmed it completely differently, but you were an inspiration.
-I also borrowed your STLs :)